Protective Order: Fact Sheet

 - Complete the do-it-yourself PO Kit available from www.texaslawhelp.org.
 Trying to get a protective order without an attorney should be your last resort.

-You must be able to show a history or pattern of violence from your abuser and likelihood that violence will continue in the future.
-Some considerations:
+For a family violence protective order, you must be able to show that violence has occurred and it is likely that violence will continue in the future.

 - Family violence includes any intimate partner violence, including dating violence and violence between same-sex partners,